What Are Advance Directives?

 When Do Advance Directives Become Effective?

-Advance directives become effective in most states after one or more doctors certify that:
+In most states, advance directives become effective after one or more doctors certify that:

 To be valid, an advance directive must be:

-The person you name as a health care agent may not also be a witness.
+The person you name as a health care agent cannot serve as a witness.
 Some states also require the advance directive to be notarized.

 The Living Will Basics

-living will allows you to write your wishes about medical treatments if you become ill, disabled, or unable to communicate your wishes directly.
+A living will allows you to legally establish your wishes about medical treatments if you become ill, disabled, or unable to communicate your wishes directly.

 A living will takes effect once a physician (or more than one physician in some states) certifies your condition.
-It must be a medical condition specified in your state's living will laws.
+The medical condition must be specified in your state's living will laws.
 The living will only goes into effect after you cannot make medical decisions.

-You can view a sample living will form and read explanations of each section to better understand these forms.
+FindLaw allows you to view a sample of a living will form and read explanations of each section to better understand these forms.

 Health Care Power of Attorney Basics

-A healthcare power of attorney is also referred to as:
+A health care power of attorney is also referred to as a:

-Typically, a healthcare power of attorney goes into effect after one or more doctors certify that your medical conditions qualify under your state laws.
+Typically, a health care power of attorney goes into effect after one or more doctors certify that your medical condition(s) qualifies under your state laws.
 They will also certify that you cannot make medical decisions on your own.

-You can create a power of attorney with a DIY form in simple cases.
+You can create a power of attorney with FindLaw's DIY form.

 Out-of-State Advance Directives